Student Veterans of America: SVA’s Genesis – The Post-9/11 G.I. Bill

 Following the September 11, 2001 attacks, the U.S. launched Operation Enduring Freedom (OEF) (Afghanistan) and Operation Iraqi Freedom (OIF) (Iraq).
 As OEF and OIF veterans returned home to use G.I.
 Bill benefits, they found that their campuses did not provide adequate support services to assist student veterans as they worked towards their educational goals.

 Lacking support, student veterans decided to organize on campuses across the country.
 These groups began to connect with one another through social media - spreading best practices, sharing success stories, and supporting fellow chapters to further strengthen the student veteran community.
 In 2008, members from roughly 20 schools convened in Chicago to formalize this grassroots movement and found Student Veterans of America.

 SVA was officially incorporated between the 18th and 20 January 2008 to provide programs, resources, and support to the ever-evolving network of local student veteran organizations—today known as SVA chapters.

 Concurrently, SVA and a number of Veteran Service Organizations were tirelessly advocating for an overhaul of the G.I.
 Bill to address the needs of the 21st Century student veteran.
 Six months after SVA's founding, President George W. Bush signed into law the Post 9/11 GI Bill.

 SVA programs and initiatives fall under these categories:

 Support Students

 The heart of SVA is the student-led chapter.
 SVA supports a network of over 1,500 schools and over 750,000 student veterans.
 At the individual level, SVA empowers veterans to be informed consumers of higher education and make the most of the transition to civilian life.

 Train Tomorrow's Leaders

-Every year, SVA hosts Regional Summits and the Leadership Institute, a highly-selective colloquium of SVA's best students.
-The sessions offer chapter management, budgeting, and strategic planning skills.
+SVA hosts Regional Summits and the Leadership Institute for students.
+The sessions include training in chapter management, budgeting, and strategic planning.